egranata/aria/docs/CONTRIBUTING.md

 Once your changes are ready, it's time to submit a pull request.

 1. Commit your changes with a clear and descriptive commit message.
-    ```shell
-    git commit -m "Fix: Correctly handle null values in JSON parser"
+    `git commit`

+    (in your text editor of choice)

     ```
+    Fix an issue with parsing nested lists in JSON

+    When a nested JSON list was being parsed, the parser state was incorrectly
+    set to look for a { instead of ].
+Fix this by keeping track of the nesting
+    structure correctly.

+    Fixes #42
+    ```

+    There is no specific required format, as long as your commit message describes what you changed and (perhaps more importantly *why* you changed it), and adds a `Fixes` tag, if your patch is fixing a GitHub issue.

 2. Push your branch to your fork on GitHub:
     ```shell
     git push origin fix-issue-42-json-parsing-error
     ```

 3. Go to the original Aria repository on GitHub and open a pull request.
-4. In the pull request description, please:
-    *   Describe the change you made and *why* you made it.
-    *   Link to the issue you are resolving (e.g., "Fixes #42").
+If you use the github tool, `gh pr create` will also guide you through some of these steps.

-5. One of the project maintainers will review your pull request, provide feedback, and work with you to get it merged.
+4. One of the project maintainers will review your pull request, provide feedback, and work with you to get it merged.

 Thank you again for your contribution.
 It's an exciting time for Aria, and we're happy to have you on board!